 Later in the year, a study published in Journal of Geophysical Research by Shoshana Welder and team showed how areas near volcanic vents differ in than older areas of Mercury.
 XRS was able to show that older regions had higher amounts of magnesium to silicon, sulfur to silicon, and calcium to silicon but that the newer places from volcanism had higher amounts of aluminum to silicon, indicating a different origin for the surface material possibly.
 Also found was high levels of magnesium and sulfur, with levels nearly 10 times that seen in other rocky planets.
 The magnesium levels also paint a picture of hot lava as a source, based off comparable levels seen on Earth (JHU/APL 21 Sept.
 2012).

 Around the same time, a surprise announcement was released: water ice was confirmed to be on Mercury!
-Scientists had suspected it was possible because of some polar craters that are in permanent shadow courtesy of some fortunate axis tilt (less than a whole degree!).
-On top of this, radar bounces found by the Arecibo radio telescope in 1991 looked like water ice signatures.
-MESSENGER found that the two ideas were indeed correlated by reading the number of neutrons bouncing off the surface as a product of cosmic ray interactions with hydrogen, as recorded by the neutron spectrometer.
+Scientists had suspected it was possible because of some polar craters that are in permanent shadow courtesy of some fortunate axis tilt (less than a whole degree!) which resulted from orbital resonances, length of a Mercury day, and surface distributions.
+This alone is enough to have made scientists curious, but on top of that, radar bounces found by the Arecibo radio telescope in 1991 looked like water ice signatures but could also have arisen from sodium ions or choice reflective symmetries.
+MESSENGER found that the water ice hypothesis was indeed the case by reading the number of neutrons bouncing off the surface as a product of cosmic ray interactions with hydrogen, as recorded by the neutron spectrometer.
 Other evidence included differences in laser pulse return times as recorded by MLA, for those differences can be a result of material interference.
 Both support the radar data.
 In fact, the northern polar craters mainly have water ice deposits 10 centimeters deep below a dark material which is 10-20 centimeters thick and keeps temps just a bit too high for the ice to exist with it (JHU/APL 29 Nov.
-2012, Kruesi “Ice”).
+2012, Kruesi “Ice,” Oberg 30, 33-4).